PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 WITHDRAWAL POLICY

-It is the YMCA’s policy that written notice must be given three weeks in advance of your child’s withdrawal from the program to avoid being charged for the following session.
+It is the YMCA’s policy that written notice must be given 30 days in advance of your child’s withdrawal from any program to avoid being charged for the following session.
 Any outstanding balance must be paid at the time of withdrawal.
-The YMCA reserves the right to dismiss a child from the program upon notifying the parent.
+The YMCA reserves the right to dismiss a child from the program upon notifying the parent/guardian.
+Refunds or credits will not be issued for dismissal from the program due to behavior, personal issues with the program’s scheduled activities/field trips, etc.

 PROGRAM CLOSURE

-In the event of a YMCA unexpected program closure, parents will be notified via email and text with as much notice as possible.
-Any necessary refunds as determined by the Y will be credited to the account.
-There will be no refunds for events that are out of the Y’s control such as but not limited to any weather events.
+In case of an unexpected YMCA program closure, parents/guardians will be notified via email and text with as much notice as possible.
+Any necessary refunds as determined by the YMCA will be credited to the account.
+There will be no refunds for events out of the YMCA’s control such as weather events, power outages, bus issues, lack of running water, etc.

 LATE PICK UP CHARGE

 Late pick-up is stressful for the child.
-Please call if you anticipate being late.
-A fine of $1.00 per minute will be enforced, after 5:05 pm for summer camp, and after 6:05 pm for Out of School Time care.
-This fee will be added to the account.
+Please call the designated Site Supervisor at the provided program number if you anticipate being late.
+A fine of $1.00 per minute per child will be enforced, after 5:35 PM for Summer Day Camp, and after 6:05 PM for Out of School Time and Full Day Out care.
+This fee will be charged to the account.
 Repeated violation of this policy may result in the child’s dismissal from the program.

 FINANCIAL ASSISTANCE

 Scholarships are available to families who qualify for financial assistance.
-Financial disclosure will be required, but kept confidential.
+Financial disclosure will be required but kept confidential.
 There are limited funds available for scholarships; therefore, early application is encouraged.
-A reduction of fees shall be available to those requesting such assistance.
-Visit the YMCA website at denverymca.org/community-programs/financial-assistance to review the scholarship application.
+Visit the YMCA Financial Assistance page to review the scholarship application.

 RECEIPTS AND TAX INFORMATION

-Receipts are available after making a payment and should be kept for families’ records.
+Receipts are available online at the end of the month through your account and should be kept for families’ records.
 YMCA of Metropolitan Denver childcare payments may be a tax deduction.
-Statements are available on your account.
+End of Year Tax Statements are available on your account.
 The Tax ID # is 84-0402696.
-If you are having difficulty locating your tax form contact the front desk at 720 524 2700.
+If you are having difficulty locating your tax form, please fill out the form on the Contact Us page.

 HEALTH IMMUNIZATIONS

 The State of Colorado requires a certificate of immunization signed by the physician for every child.
-All parents are required to upload this to the registration account prior to the YMCA approving the child to attend.
-Immunizations must be completed on the State-approved form.
-Failure to follow this policy will result in a delay for your child starting the YMCA program, and your spot may be given to a child on the wait list.
-Immunization exemptions are also available, and will be accepted in lieu of immunizations.
+All parents/guardians must upload this to their emergency paperwork account before the child attends the program.
+Failure to Follow this policy will delay your child starting the YMCA program, and your spot may be given to a child on the wait list.
+Immunization exemptions are available online and will be accepted once completed by the child’s physician.

 INJURY